epfl-cs358/2025fa-SLAMaleykoum/README.md

 Note: The CAD files for the **front bumper**, **ultrasonic sensor case**, and **encoder mount** were originally designed by the group from whom we inherited the car, **TurboSLAM**.

-### Challenges & Recommendations

-# //TODO: @Cléa & @Santiago Change this.
-Doesn't fit.

-Before implementing the hardware setup, check the [Problems and Recommendations](#problems-and-recommendations) section to get a full scope of what may need to be modified.
+Before implementing the hardware setup, check the [Problems and Recommendations](#problems-and-recommendations) section (Hardware parts) to get a full scope of what may need to be modified.

 ## System Architecture